About the project

 We recruited adults into our study on the basis of their age, sex and level of income, amongst other demographic factors, which gives us a high degree of confidence that the behaviours, experiences, attitudes and beliefs of these adults closely reflect those of all adults living in the UK.
 We collected detailed information on all aspects of our respondents lives, including their psychological and physical health, their engagement with social distancing and other hygienic practices, their thoughts and beliefs in relation to a potential vaccine for COVID-19, their political views, as well as their level of satisfaction in relation to how their government is managing the crisis.
 Over 2,000 adults in the UK completed the Wave 1 survey in March 2020.

 We intend to follow these adults up multiple times throughout 2020 and 2021 using a variety of different methods to develop a full, comprehensive picture of how adults are adjusting and adapting their lives in order to find a new normal way of living.
-We have already conducted our first four follow-up surveys in April 2020 (Wave 2), July/August 2020 (Wave 3), November/December 2020 (Wave 4), March/April 2021 (Wave 5) and August/September 2021 (Wave 6).
-Our Wave 7 survey was launched in November 2021, more than one and a half years after the first national lockdown in the UK.
+We have already conducted our first four follow-up surveys in April 2020 (Wave 2), July/August 2020 (Wave 3), November/December 2020 (Wave 4), March/April 2021 (Wave 5), August/September 2021 (Wave 6), and Wave 7 (November/December 2021).
+Our Wave 8 survey was launched in May 2022, more than two years after the first national lockdown in the UK.

 Waves 1 - 6 of the C19PRC Study data are publicly available.